Continue reading on DataGuidance with:

 7.4.
 Data protection impact assessment

-There are no clear requirements/recommendations to carry out a Data Protection Impact Assessment.
+There are no clear requirements/recommendations to carry out a Data Protection Impact Assessment ('DPIA').

 7.5.
 Data protection officer appointment

-There are no clear requirements/recommendations to appoint a data protection officer.
+There are no clear requirements/recommendations to appoint a data protection officer ('DPO').

 7.6.
 Data breach notification

-The Licensing and Authorisation of Payment Instrument Issuers Directive requires payment instrument issuers to report to the NBE any cybersecurity breach or data loss.
+The Licensing and Authorization of Payment Instrument Issuers Directive requires payment instrument issuers to report to the NBE any cybersecurity breach or data loss.

-The government organs who have knowledge of the commission of crimes stipulated under the Computer Crime Proclamation (including breach to privacy/data by illegal and unauthorised access) or the dissemination of any illegal content data by third parties through the computer system it administers are required to immediately notify the INSA, report the crime to the police, and take appropriate measures (Article 27).
+The Government organs that have knowledge of the commission of crimes stipulated under the Computer Crime Proclamation (including breach of privacy/data by illegal and unauthorized access) or the dissemination of any illegal content data by third parties through the computer system it administers are required to immediately notify the INSA, report the crime to the police, and take appropriate measures (Article 27 of the Computer Crime Proclamation).

 7.7.
 Data retention